kmccarp/openrewrite__rewrite-migrate-java/README.md

 Java Architecture for XML Binding (JAXB) provides a framework for mapping XML documents to/from a Java representation of those documents.
 The specification/implementation of this library that is bundled with older versions of the JDK was part of the Java EE specification before it was moved to the Jakarta project.
-It can be confusing because Java EE 8 and Jakarta EE 8 provides exactly the same specification (they use the same `javax.xml.bind` namespace), and there are two different reference implementations for the specification.
+It can be confusing because Java EE 8 and Jakarta EE 8 provides exactly the samuel e specification (they use the samuel e `javax.xml.bind` namespace), and there are two different reference implementations for the specification.

 | Jakarta EE Version | XML Binding Artifact                        | Package Namespace | Description                   |